Bayesian Conformal Prediction as a Decision Risk Problem: Experiments

 \section{Experiments}

-We evaluate BCP on both regression and classification tasks, comparing it against classical split CP, Conformal Bayesian Computation (CB), and Bayesian Credible Intervals (BCI), and Maximum Softmax Probability (MSP).
-BCP prioritises valid risk control and stability under model misspecification.
-It is designed to minimise prediction set size subject to the coverage constraint, and may trade a modest increase in average set size for improved stability in both prediction-set size and empirical coverage across repeated data splits.
-All experiments are implemented in \texttt{Python} (version $3.14$) using libraries such as \texttt{PyTorch}, \texttt{Pyro}, and \texttt{scikit-learn}.
-Additional implementation details and further experimental results are provided in Appendix~\ref{app:exp-details}.
+We evaluate BCP on regression and classification tasks against the standard baselines: Split-CP \citep{lei2018distributionfree}, Conformal Bayesian Computation (CB) \citep{fong2021conformalbayesiancomputation}, Bayesian Credible Intervals (BCI) \citep{gelman2013bayesian}, Conformalised Quantile Regression (CQR) \citep{romano2019conformalized}, and Snell-HPD \citep{snell2025conformal}.
+BCP prioritises coverage guarantee and stability under model misspecification.
+Rather than minimising prediction-set size alone, it enforces a PAC-style coverage constraint, which may not yield the smallest set size but reduces variability in set size and ensures empirical coverage across repeated data splits.
+All experiments use Python with \texttt{PyTorch}, \texttt{Pyro}, and \texttt{scikit-learn}.
+Implementation details are deferred to Appendix~\ref{app:exp-details}.